-Each output rendition now needs at least one stream target.
+Each output rendition for the transcoder now needs at least one stream target.

 Note: As a best practice, each output rendition should have no more than 10 stream targets.
 Five or fewer is better for the most efficient processing and delivery of your stream.

 - On the Outputs & Targets tab of the transcoder detail page, click the Add a Stream Target button for any output rendition.

 - Enter a Target Name and then click Add.

 - To add the same Wowza CDN on Fastly stream target to another output rendition of the transcoder, click Add a Stream Target, select Existing stream target, and select the target from the list.

 - Repeat the last step until each output has at least one stream target.

 Now you can connect the configured live stream or transcoder to the source encoder or camera and test the setup.
 For more information on setting up a video source, see Connect to Wowza Streaming Cloud.